nathan-bottomley/eleventy-plugin-podcaster.com/content/blog/2025-01-22-displaying-information-about-an-episode.md

 {% endraw %}

 This part of the partial displays the show notes.
-If `excerptOnly` is set to `true`, only the first paragraph of the show notes is included; otherwise the page includes the complete shownotes.
+If `excerptOnly` is set to `true`, only the first paragraph of the show notes is included; otherwise the page includes the complete show notes.

 On [the _500 Year Diary_ website][500yd], the index pages and the episode pages contain the complete show notes.
 Season pages contain the excerpt only, and so they include `excerptOnly: true` in their front matter.